varunmulloli/frontend-challenge/README.md

 * `src/routes` has the route configuration files, that can be used by both server and client.

 ## Architecture
+### Types
+An error is represented as a `string`.
+An API operation either returns some data or throws an error, so it is modelled as a `Result` type.
+This datatype is provided by Belt, a standard library shipped with BuckleScript.
+If you expect an integer value from the operation, the datatype will be `Belt.Result.t(int, string)` where string is the error that could've occured.
+But the UI may depend on multiple API operations and should be able to display partial data and the errors.
+So the datatype used is a tuple of data and a list of strings for the errors happened.
+If the expected data is of an arbitrary type `'a`, then the datatype would be `('a, list(string))`.
+These are described in `src/core/Types.re`.

+### Routing and Persistence
+Each page is modelled as a variant in `src/core/Types.re`, and any URL that is hit will be mapped to one of these pages.
+This code can be found in `src/routes/Routes.re`.
+Each page has a component builder that gives the component to render for that corresponding page, as described in `src/routes/RouteComponent.re`.
+Each page also has a mapping of what data to fetch for that component, as described in `src/routes/RouteData.re`.
+When the request hits the server, the URL is mapped to the corresponding page.
+The data (if required) is fetched for this page and is supplied to the top-level component `App.re` (present in `src/components/App` directory).
+The App component persists this data, finds the corresponding component for the page and renders it with the necessary data passed to it.
+The server returns a fully rendered page for the request.
+This page also contains the fetched data in serialized form, and it is used by the JavaScript to rehydrate the application.
+When a URL change is triggered within the application, the root component of the client (`ClientApp` module present in `Client.re`) which listens to URL changes will re-render, effectively re-rendering `App.re` which loads the corresponding component for the new URL with the data it already has in the state.
+The newly rendered component on URL changes check whether it has valid data passed as props.
+If not, it finds it's corresponding page and fetches the required data and dispatches it to the App component.
+This will re-render it, effectively re-rendering the component with the data it requires.
+By this way, if the same page is opened multiple times (without refreshing), data is fetched only once from the external service.
+If the data is of dynamic nature, it can be fetched on every page load by removing the validity check in the component.

+## How to run the code

 The purpose of this challenge is to let the developer show familiarity and skills with frontend technologies by creating a simple app using what its judges best, regarding patterns, libraries, and architeture.